PrincetonUniversity/job_defense_shield/docs/setup.md

 !!! info
     Using a large value for the `--days` option can cause the Slurm database to fail to produce the data.
 The default is 7 days.

-One can only include data from specific clusters or partitions using the `-M` and `-r` options from `sacct`:
+One can only include data from specific clusters or partitions using the `-M` and `-r` options:

 ```
 $ job_defense_shield --usage-overview -M della -r cpu,gpu